 What else needs to be changed?
-The public’s expectations for academic achievement needs to (took out: to be tempered with) include the understanding that to get the results we want, we have to invest in social and emotional learning supports.
+The public’s expectations for academic achievement needs to include the understanding that to get the results we want, we have to invest in social and emotional learning supports.

 Without these social and emotional learning supports, we know what will happen in school year 2020-21: Anxiety and stress will kill the ability to learn.
 We can’t afford to let uncertainty steal our most valuable resource--our children and their futures.
 We can help students to adapt, learn, and become resilient.
 This doesn’t happen automatically; it happens with the right interventions at the right times by the right people who are working collaboratively.

 L. Earl Franks is executive director of the National Association for Elementary School Principals and Richard M. Long is executive director of Learning First Alliance.